ocopea/documentation/docs/guidelines.md

 Developers will follow the [GitHub Flow](https://guides.github.com/introduction/flow/) model for PR submissions.
-Howeber, Ocopea branching is not allowed.
+However, Ocopea branching is not allowed.
 GitHub supports cloning a repository where changes can be made.
 PRs are submitted from a cloned or forked repository, not a branch of the project.